akashJx/Web3NUM/README.md

 # Web3NUM

-**A standalone bash script which utilizes existing web enumeration tools to find most interesting stuffs in web application security testing.
-This tool just runs various tools with one web url as command line argument.**
+**A standalone bash script that utilizes existing web enumeration tools to find the most interesting stuff in web application security testing.
+This tool just runs various tools with one web URL as a command-line argument.**

 **Reason to use this tool?**
 - Well it can find the files/folders some endpoints which we may overlook while doing things manually.